 - Too Dumb to Live: Spooge should've known better than to call his girlfriend a skank, pushing her Berserk Button, while his head was under a heavy ATM.
 Instead, he proceeded to call her a skank eighteen times in under a minute.
 Not his smartest idea, but his final idea.

 - Unreliable Voiceover: Spooge claims that the theft of the ATM went "smooth as silk" and was "a victimless crime".
-As he says this, the crime scene is shown, where the clerk lies dead in a pool of blood, with a stab-wound to the chest.
+As he says this, the crime scene is shown, where the clerk lies dead in a pool of blood, having been stabbed in the chest.

 - Unusually Uninteresting Sight: Spooge's son doesn't react at all to Jesse breaking into the house.
-Though he could be too hungry and malnourished to care.
+Though he could be too violence-addled and malnourished to care.

 - What the Hell, Hero?: Gretchen essentially says this to Walt after he arranges to meet with her alone in order to apologize for his lies and keep her quiet.
 Especially once it becomes increasingly clear that Walt is still very resentful of her and Elliot, and that this resentment played a key role in him refusing their unconditional offer of support.